Inside: The ultimate guide to planning a dream vacation around the world, from RTW tickets to choosing your Bucket List itinerary.

 - Check with your doctor for any immunizations you may need for your destinations.
 I got the works before my first trip and haven’t had to worry about it since (other than the occasional prescription for malaria pills).
 I would imagine a COVID-19 vaccination will also become the norm for international travel.

 - Consider purchasing travel insurance, for a trip of this magnitude, it’s a must!
-Here’s a good independent review of the benefits of travel insurance and the options available: 10 Best Travel Insurance Companies of 2021
+Especially in the post-pandemic era.
+Here’s a good independent review of the benefits of travel insurance and the options available: 10 Best Travel Insurance Companies of 2022

 - Make sure your passport is valid for at least 6 months after your planned date of return because all countries have different requirements on this.